tlake/robo-rally-variants/moba-rally/rules.md

 - When this card is discarded from the base, remove all green tokens from allied robots.
 - No robot may ever be in possession of more than two green tokens.

-### Timings
+### Esoterica and Errata

+#### Timing of the Damage Resolution Step
+1. Resolve all damage effects simultaneously
+    - Robot lasers
+    - Board lasers
+    - Damage from option cards (like Double-Barreled Laser or Mini Howitzer)
+    - Damage to towers
+    - Damage from towers
+    - Damage to bases (if a robot has elected to deal damage to a base)
+2. Resolve non-damage effects from all weapons in order of register card priority
+    - This step includes the use of Mini Howitzer upon a base to discard a team's option card
+3. Remove destroyed robots and objectives

-#### Team Option Installation:
+#### Timing of Team Option Installation:
-**End of Round**
+- End of Round

 After everything in Phase 5 has been resolved, conclude Phase 5 and begin the End of Round phase.
 At this point, a robot in a base may elect to install an option it's currently carrying into the base.
-This decision window closes with the termination of the End of Round phase (in other words, decide before the next round of program cards are dealt).
+This decision window closes with the termination of the End of Round phase (in other words, decide before the next round of program cards are dealt)

-#### Team Option Destruction:
-**Very End of Damage Resolution**

-After all other damage has been resolved (robots shooting robots, board lasers shooting robots, towers shooting robots), if a robot has targeted a base's option transmitter, discard the base's option card to the graveyard.
-This allows robots to benefit from their team option during the damage phase when their option card would be lost.